MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. Select **Next** until you reach the **Review settings and finish** page.

 1. Select **Save**, then select **Done** to update your sensitive info type.

+1. Sign out of Joni's account by selecting the profile picture of Joni Sherman in the top right.
+Select **Sign out**, then close the browser window.

 You have successfully reduced the confidence level to increase the sensitivity of your custom SIT, helping ensure documents with partial matching content are more likely to be flagged.